stephenslab/mixsqp-paper/README.md

-# mix-SQP: Sequential Quadratic Programming for fast maximum-likelihood estimation of mixture proportions
+# mix-SQP: sequential quadratic programming for fast maximum-likelihood estimation of mixture proportions

 This repository contains code resources to accompany our research paper,